 Even if they get updates, there are still places that I don’t consider worth the time.

 - Easter Island is surprisingly small and plain looking.
 No wonder the inhabitants made those giant Maoi statues.
 They were probably bored stiff and fed up living in such an uninspiring place.

-- Other islands that did not appeal to me include Isles of Scilly (England), Shetland Islands (England) and Cape Verde.
+- Other islands that did not appeal to me include Isles of Scilly (England), Shetland Islands (Scotland) and Cape Verde.